annanda/calmed_dataset_split/README.md

+# Dataset Splitting
-# Project to split the working dataset into Train, Dev and Test balanced sets
+Project to split the working dataset into Train, Dev and Test balanced sets

 ## To generate a .pkl with all parts of a session annotated dataset